alanoliveira/sunrest/README.md

 ### Settings

+Beside the command line arguments, the emulator can be configured using environment variables.
-The following environment variables can be used to configure the emulator:
+The following environment variables are supported:

 | env            | description                         |
 | -------------- | ----------------------------------- |